amarlearning/Finger-Detection-and-Tracking/README.md

 ## License

-Built with ♥ by Amar Prakash Pandey([@amarlearning](http://github.com/amarlearning)) under [MIT License](http://amarlearning.mit-license.org/)
+Built with ♥ by Amar Prakash Pandey([@amarlearning](http://github.com/amarlearning)) under BSD 2-Clause "Simplified" License

-You can find a copy of the License at [http://amarlearning.mit-license.org](http://amarlearning.mit-license.org/)
+You can find a copy of the License at [BSD 2-Clause "Simplified" License](https://raw.githubusercontent.com/amarlearning/Finger-Detection-and-Tracking/master/LICENSE)